paulino0518/Cookie-Notes/README.md

 Important security options:
 - Set httpOnly flag (helps with xss)
 - You can also use signed cookies as it is a feature with cookie-parser.
 Signed cookies can be accesed with req.signedCookies
+- Options is an object
+- secret is optional but will not parse signed cookies if no secret is passed

+Reminder, you set the options when you res.cookie(), it is the third parameter.
+First is name, second is value.